 A massive gas fire on board two merchant ships anchored near the Kerch Strait killed at least 11 sailors Monday afternoon, Interfax reports from Moscow.
 One vessel, a liquefied gas tanker, was reportedly fueling the other ship when fire broke out.
 A safety lapse on the two Tanzanian-flagged ships was cited by Russian official as the probable cause of the fire, the agency reports.
 The two ships were about 16 miles from Crimea’s southeastern tip, an area where ships have been backed up since Russian border control forces started inspecting ships last spring.
 The Kremlin alleges there are bomb threats to its new $3.7 billion bridge.

 This spring, construction starts on Kyiv Boryspil’s first airport hotel, Pavlo Riabikin, the airport director general, tells Interfax-Ukraine.
 He says permission has been granted for two hotels, with a near term goal of a total of 200 rooms.
 “Two more companies are interested,” he adds.
 “Therefore, we consider four potential hotels.
-Construction work at one of them will start this spring.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+Construction work at one of them will start this spring.”

 The number of Ukrainians living in Lithuania jumped by 42 percent last year, outstripping Russians and Belarussians to become the largest group of foreigners living in the Baltic nation, according to Lithuania’s Migration Department.
 The top three nationalities of foreign workers now are: Ukrainians — 16,873; Russians — 12,433; and Belarussians – 12,162.
 Similarly, Lithuania’s Social Security and Labor Ministry reports that last year Ukrainians received most Lithuania’s multi-entry labor visas and its temporarily work permits – about 60% in both cases.